SAP/fundamental-styles/README.md

 ### Fonts & Icons

 This project does not contain fonts and icons.
-See our [Getting Started Guide](https://sap.github.io/fundamental-styles/getting-started.html) for more information.
+These can be obtained from [here](https://www.npmjs.com/package/@sap-theming/theming-base-content).

 ## Working with the Project